Fall 2013 Valley of the Sun Culture Calendar

 Farce Side Comedy and Barren Mind Improv at MU Stage (Memorial Union)

 The First Friday of every month, downtown Phoenix galleries are open late into the evening 6-10 (and beyond) This has become a huge event, and a great way to get to know downtown Phoenix.
-Third Friday Artwalk has emerged as a kind of alternative to the hysteria and overcrowding of First Friday http://www.artlinkphoenix.com/ 602-256-7539 Artlink also sponsors the annual Art Detour in March (applications due February 6).
-Shuttle bus now starts at Phoenix Art Musuem and not at Burton Barr Library (as of 2/09)
+Third Friday Artwalk has emerged as an alternative to the hysteria of First Friday http://www.artlinkphoenix.com/ 602-256-7539 Artlink also sponsors the annual Art Detour in March (applications due February).

 Ballet Arizona.
 Ib Anderson, Artistic Director.
 (602) 381-1096.
 (888) 3BALLET.